Quick start

 print(metrics)

-In this example, the parallel() decorator is configure to parallelize the execution of relative_metrics() by country, and then to concat the resulting parallel sub-results:
+In this example, the parallel() decorator parallelizes the execution of relative_metrics() by country, and then reduces the results by concatenating them:

 @pf.parallel(